-Interstate 490 in Ohio connects Interstates 90 (Northwest Freeway) and 71 (Medina Freeway) with Interstate 77 (Willow Freeway) between the Tremont and North Broadway neighborhoods in central Cleveland.
-The urban freeway represents a short portion of the original Clark Freeway proposed east from the Innerbelt (I-90) to the Outer Belt East Freeway (Interstate 271) at Beachwood and Pepper Pike.
+Interstate 490 in Ohio connects I-90 (Northwest Freeway) and I-71 (Medina Freeway) with I-77 (Willow Freeway) between the Tremont and North Broadway neighborhoods in central Cleveland.
+The urban freeway represents a short portion of the original Clark Freeway proposed east from the Innerbelt (I-90) to the Outer Belt East Freeway (I-271) at Beachwood and Pepper Pike.

-The following map shows the planned Interstate 290 freeway as seen in the Ohio Official State Map from 1969 (Cleveland inset):
+The planned route of Interstate 290 on the 1969 Ohio Official State Map (Cleveland inset):

-The redesignation of Interstate 290 to 490 was approved by AASHTO on November 10, 1973.
+The redesignation of Interstate 290 to I-490 was approved by American Association of State Highway and Transportation Officials (AASHTO) on November 10, 1973.
 The change redefined the eastern terminus from I-271 and Shaker Heights to Interstate 480 at Maple Heights.
-The southeastern route to Maple Heights (Bedford Freeway) from East 55th Street was never built, with the exception of the trumpet interchange and access road between I-480 and Broadway Avenue at Exit 23.
+The southeastern route to Maple Heights (Bedford Freeway) from E 55th Street was never built, with the exception of the trumpet interchange and access road between I-480 and Broadway Avenue at Exit 23.

-The Cleveland Innerbelt study conducted by the Ohio Department of Transportation (ODOT) starting in fall 2000 included two alternatives involving new construction between Interstate 490 and the University Circle neighborhood in northeast Cleveland.
-One concept extended the freeway along railroad right of way northeast to Interstate 90 at East 133rd Street and the Forest Hills neighborhood.
-The second alternative outlined an at-grade boulevard between I-490 and East 105th Street along the same railroad corridor.
+Starting in Fall 2000, the Cleveland Innerbelt study conducted by the Ohio Department of Transportation (ODOT) included two alternatives involving new construction between Interstate 490 and the University Circle neighborhood in northeast Cleveland.
+One concept extended the freeway along railroad right of way northeast to Interstate 90 at E 133rd Street and the Forest Hills neighborhood.
+The second alternative outlined an at-grade boulevard between I-490 and E 105th Street along the same railroad corridor.

-The freeway plan included interchanges at East 55th Street, Kinsman Road, Woodland Avenue, Stokes Boulevard, Euclid Avenue, Superior Avenue, St. Clair Avenue and East 133rd Street.
+The freeway plan included interchanges at E 55th Street, Kinsman Road, Woodland Avenue, Stokes Boulevard, Euclid Avenue, Superior Avenue, St. Clair Avenue and E 133rd Street.
 The alternative was estimated to cost $1.5 billion and displace 165 residences.
 Community opposition from East Side neighborhoods ranged from activists, residents, Council President Frank Jackson and Cleveland Mayor Jane Campbell.

 The boulevard concept would range from four to six lanes separated by a median with signalized intersections.
 Only 25 residences would be displaced.
 Costs were estimated at $160 million, with ten years of construction potentially starting by 2007.2 The boulevard was rebranded and incorporated into the Opportunity Corridor Study conducted in 2004 by a consultant team.
 The Opportunity Corridor Steering Committee was subsequently formed comprising ODOT, the city of Cleveland, Cuyahoga County and several other groups, residents and business owners.
 The committee identified a Recommended Preferred Alternative in July 2011.3